The Doctor sighed and looked at the starfield stretched

 faces watched and arms reached out once more to help him to safety.

-he passed his hand over the boy’s forehead, shutting down his pain
+hand over the boy’s forehead, shutting down his pain receptors before

-It was hanging by only one thin plank of wood.
-He looked at the two villagers
+by only one thin plank of wood.
+He looked at the two villagers who had

-who had just raised the beam.
-“Hold this end of the walkway until
+just raised the beam.
+“Hold this end of the walkway until I’m

 If he was an ordinary Human he couldn’t have done it.
 He would have